-Teeth WhiteningHaving a beautiful smile may be even easier than you think.
-Many people achieve the look they’ve been dreaming of with our simple whitening procedure.
+Teeth WhiteningHaving a beautiful smile may be easier than you think.
+Many people achieve the smile of their dreams with our simple whitening procedures.
 We offer in-office whitening and at-home whitening with custom trays.

 Our at-home whitening procedure begins with impressions of your teeth that are used to make models for your custom trays.
-In approximately a week your custom trays will be ready for you to pick up.
-We provide you with special whitening agent that you place into the clear trays.
+In approximately one week, your custom trays will be ready for pick up.
+We provide a special whitening agent that you place into the clear trays.
 With only an hour of wear per day, our special whitening agent lifts stains right out of your enamel in a very short time without permanently altering tooth structure or existing dental work in any way.
-When your teeth reach the brightness you want, only occasional “touch up” treatment is required to maintain your new smile.
+When your teeth reach the brightness you want, then only the occasional “touch up” treatment will be required to maintain your new smile.

 Dental whitening can be used to correct many tooth discolorations.
-These discolorations may have been caused by staining, aging or chemical damage to teeth.
+These discolorations may be the result of staining, aging or chemical damage to your teeth.
 The type and color of stains can determine the success of whitening.
 The majority of yellow and brown stains are successfully treated.
 However, gray stains and intrinsic stains are difficult if not impossible to remove with whitening alone.
 In cases of extreme discoloration, crowns or veneers may be the only option.
-It is important to note that porcelain and composite restorations do not respond to the whitening procedures.
-Therefore, a discussion with your doctor about your existing restorations is imperative before beginning any whitening.
+It is important to note that porcelain and composite restorations do not respond to whitening procedures.
+Therefore, a discussion with your doctor about your existing restorations is imperative before beginning any whitening treatments.